cristian04/hugo-website/content/posts/kubeview.md

 Finally, we will visualize how does kubernetes scales containers up and down when we use horizontal pod autoscaling (HPA) on a cluster with `metrics` enabled.

 To test the performance, we will use `Jmeter` and `Apache Benchmark`.

+Wanna learn more?
+Feel free to contact me and remember that I provide consultancy servicies trought CLVR Cloud.